 100. Members of the House may claim a daily fee for attendance and a number of reimbursement expenses to support them in their parliamentary work.
 The House Committee is responsible for proposing rules on the financial support available to Members, which are reported to and agreed by the House.
-The available support and the rules are set out in the Guide to financial support for Members .
+The available support and the rules are set out in the Guide to financial support for Members.
 Paragraph 10(c) of the Code of Conduct states that Members shall "act in accordance with any rules agreed by the House in respect of financial support for Members".
 A breach of such rules therefore constitutes a breach of the Code of Conduct and could lead to an investigation by the House of Lords Commissioner for Standards.
 The Finance Director is responsible for the administration of the scheme.
-Any Member may seek the written advice of the Finance Director before determining what use to make of the scheme rests with the Member concerned.
+Any Member may seek the written advice of the Finance Director before determining what use to make of the scheme.
+The responsibility for deciding what use to make of the Scheme concerned.